seektv87/seektv87/README.md

 - 👋 Hi, I’m @seektv87
 - 👀 I’m interested in python
 - 🌱 I’m currently learning python
 - 📫 How to reach me  seekcor1@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: he
-- ⚡ Fun fact: ...

 <!---
 seektv87/seektv87 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.